BYD Atto 2 review

 Our opinion on the BYD Atto 2

 If we were to sum up the BYD Atto 2 in one word, it would be ‘fine’.
-The compact electric SUV comes with lots of technology as standard, plus a competitive six-year warranty, there’s a decent amount of space inside and it’s OK to drive.
-However, there’s no unique selling point or the quirkiness of other BYD models that would allow the Atto 2 stand out more in this overcrowded segment.
-Certain rivals also offer more range, more space, a more polished driving experience, faster charging speeds or are simply available for less money.
+The compact electric SUV comes with lots of technology and equipment as standard, plus it has a competitive six-year warranty, there’s a decent amount of space inside and it’s reasonable enough to drive without being in any way memorable.
+However, there’s no unique selling point or the quirkiness of other BYD models that would allow the Atto 2 to stand out in this busy segment.
+Rivals are able to offer more range, more space, a more polished driving experience, faster charging speeds or are simply available for less money.

 About the BYD Atto 2